PrabothCharith/Nextjs-Template-nxt-gen-cli/SECURITY.md

 ## Reporting a Vulnerability

 We take security seriously.
-If you discover a security vulnerability within `nxt-gen`, please follow these steps:
+If you discover a security vulnerability within `nxt-gen-cli`, please follow these steps:

 1. **Do not open a public issue.** This could expose the vulnerability before we have a chance to fix it.
 2. Send an email to the maintainer via <https://praboth.me>.